selfPaulo/selfPaulo/README.md

-- 👋 Hi, I’m @selfPaulo
+- Hi, my name is Paulo Ricardo
-- 👀 I’m interested in .NET and .NET Core.
+- I’m interested in .NET and .NET Core
-- 🌱 I’m currently learning C#
+- I’m currently learning C# and JavaScript
-- 📫 How to reach me: by email (pauloricardo.pr573@gmail.com)
+- How to reach me: by email (pauloricardo.pr573@gmail.com)

 <!---
 selfPaulo/selfPaulo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.